 A study conducted in Milwaukee after a high-profile incident of excessive use of force by the police found that, controlling for crime, prior call patterns, and several neighborhood characteristics, 911 calls declined dramatically for more than a year after the incident, resulting in a total net loss of approximately 22,200 calls to 911.
 In Brooklyn, we cannot afford for our residents to be afraid to call 911 if they are a victim of a crime, or a witness to a crime.

 If law enforcement officers are not held accountable for misconduct, that further erodes public trust in the justice system—and further undermines public safety.

 The Law Enforcement Accountability Bureau will fulfill one of the key recommendations of the Justice 2020 action plan, to develop new protocols that ensure independent investigation with no special treatment for police officers suspected of misconduct.
-The Bureau will also improve data and analytics to enable the office to identify patterns of misconduct.
+The Bureau will also seek to improve data and analytics to enable the office to identify patterns of misconduct.